vuejs-translations/guidelines/README.md

 4. Once you have completed translation for more than 50% of the content, you can ping us in the original discussion thread to request officially transferring the repo into the `vuejs-translations` organization.
 We will invite you and other collaborators to the organization so you can continue working on it.

-  We will also create an official deployment under preview URL (we have partnerships with hosting platforms so you don't need to bear the cost in case the traffic gets high).
+  We will also create an official deployment with `*.vuejs.org` URL (we have partnerships with hosting platforms so you don't need to bear the cost in case the traffic gets high).

   Some Notes: